 How was it to be in quarantine in Taiwan?

 When I arrived at the airport, I got a special taxi that brought me to my quarantine place.
 I had to stay there for 15 days and couldn’t see anything else but my room.
 In the beginning, it felt like it was going to take very long for the quarantine to be over, but I got used to it.
-Most of the time I was still having jet lag throughout the quarantine because you can’t get out of the house and get used to the normal routine in the country you’re at, so you kind of stay in your old timezone.
+Most of the time, I was still having jet lag throughout the quarantine because you can’t get out of the house and get used to the normal routine in the country you’re in, so you kind of stay in your old time zone.
 I was mostly eating and sleeping.
 When I was finally able to get out of quarantine, it was so weird to be out on the street.
-I had to get used to the traffic and to how crowded it was because I was so used to being alone in my room, I almost got hit by a truck!
+I had to get used to the traffic and how crowded it was because I was so used to being alone in my room that I almost got hit by a truck!

 Read More: Shih Chien University, Taiwan

 Did you get in contact with any of the other students from Warmadewa University?